DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-jetstream.md

 'username' => 'username',
 ```

-You will notice above that we are passing in an array of credentials with
+You will notice above we are passing in an array of credentials with
 `samaccountname` as the key, and the requests `username` form input.

 ### Database Migration